DaniAsh551/huriha/readme.md

 ## The Current State

 As of now, Huriha is just a tiny Rust embryo, but it's a start!
 I've got a basic server up and running, and it can execute middleware executables written in any language.
 The possibilities are endless, but I've only scratched the surface.

+## Performance
+Real world performance would probably depend on a lot of factors, like the languages you use for your middlewares and the work you do with them, the data clients submit and et cetera.
+In a small batch benchmark I did, with about 1000 requests and the example middlewares, it takes about `90ms` per request, where the node.js middleware takes `28.77ms` and the bash middleware takes `61.83ms`.
+So expect each middleware to give the performance a small hit.
+This test was done on a x86_64 Linux 6.8.7-200 machine equipped with an AMD Ryzen 7 5700G.

 ## Building Huriha